world-privacy-and-identity-association/motion/README.md

 The database schema is automatically installed when the table "schema_version" does not exist and the application is started.

+The following user rights can be granted:
+- create: user is able to create a new motion
+- vote: user is able to vote running motions
+- cancel: user is able to cancel a running motion
+- finish: user is able to close a running motion
+- audit: user is able to see given votes of a finished motion

+To grant right use the following (here with vote right as example):
+- on all groups add "vote:*"
+- on one given group add "vote:group1"
+- on two given groups add "vote:group1 vote:group2"

 # Usage

 Within the motion content markdown can be used for formatting e.g.